 Major Richard Shipway (April 21, 1944–March 25, 1945

 Major Richard Bailey (March 25, 1945–?)

-The Eight Ballers - Eyes of the Fifth Air Force The 8th Photo Reconnaissance Sqn in WWII (1999) by John Stanaway and Robert Rocker pages 160 (losses in action, commanders of the 8th)
+The Eight Ballers - Eyes of the Fifth Air Force The 8th Photo Reconnaissance Sqn in WWII (1999) by John Stanaway and Robert Rocker pages 160 (Appendix I: Losses in Action, Men and Machines Commanders of the 8th)

 Thanks to John Stanaway, Robert Rocker and Edward Rogers for additional information